Devilman24/Evil_Keylogger-/README.md

    time_interval = 10  # Set the interval for sending data (in seconds).
    ```

-3. If no server is configured, the keystrokes will be saved locally in a file named `keystrokes_backup.txt`.
+3. If no server is configured, the keystrokes will be saved locally in a file named `epykey_backup.txt`.

 ---